 Once introduced to your guide, don your issued equipment which includes a Coast Guard-style exposure suit, balaclava, safety glasses and gloves.
 Board your open-seating Adventure Raft.
 Specially-designed straddle seats provide comfortable and secure seating for your exciting trip out into nature.
 This thrill ride takes you off shore in ocean waters where you travel at up to 40 miles per hour (80 kph) on the waves.
 Experience a blast of fresh air in the fly over the sea swells while watching seabirds glide past.
 Watch for whales and sea otters on your way to explore the ravaged volcanic coastline of Kruzof Island.
 Your raft gets up close to towering cliffs, where sea birds nest and enters (weather permitting) the volcanic sea caves.
 At opportune times, the captain stops the boat and shuts down the engine so you can listen to the surf crashing off of volcanic cliffs and perhaps the songs of nesting seabirds or the sounds of whales breathing.

-After an hour and forty-five minutes in your raft, return to 'terra firma', remove your gear and enjoy a quick snack before your return to Silver Shadow.
+After an hour and forty-five minutes in your raft, return to 'terra firma', remove your gear and enjoy a quick snack before your return to the pier.